 Hikes in Yellowstone National Park

 If you’re in the mood for hiking, Yellowstone National Park offers more than enough!
+The Absaroka, Gallatin, and Beartooth mountain ranges do not disappoint.
 It’s a beautiful wilderness waiting for you to explore, with more than 1,300 miles of trail for any energetic hiker willing to tackle.
 So put on your hiking shoes, pack your bags, and get ready to traverse one of the many trails around the park.

 Before visiting: Remember that Yellowstone is a wilderness where danger can happen at any moment.
 Always read the safety information provided, signs, and other warnings.
 Listen carefully to the rangers.
-Be aware of animals and environmental risks at all times.
+Be aware of animals (this is Grizzly country) and environmental risks at all times.

 These are just some of the areas that offer trails and views for the visiting hiker.